ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-10 Bad TypeScript Habits To Break In 2024 - <a href="https://medium.com/gitconnected/10-bad-typescript-habits-to-break-in-2024-4301c67f2ae0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Writing Elegant TypeScript: Best Practices for Clean and Sustainable Code - <a href="https://medium.com/simform-engineering/writing-elegant-typescript-best-practices-for-clean-and-sustainable-code-0b228e44170d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Meetvaghasiya`**

-<blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>
+<blockquote>Actionable tips for writing scalable, readable, and maintainable TypeScript code</blockquote>

 <h3>5.
 Understanding Promises in TypeScript with Fetch API - <a href="https://medium.com/@enayetflweb/understanding-promises-in-typescript-with-fetch-api-7d8093e2087b" target="_blank" rel="noopener noreferrer">link</a></h3>